-Compared to the rest of the Silicon Valley market, the San Antonio submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the San Antonio submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 3 listings have been listed, which means leases are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 33% of the office spaces in the San Antonio are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 4 listings have been listed, which means new listings most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 75% of the available space in the San Antonio are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this region.
+Manufacturing is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst San Antonio folk.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.